Meet Caper, the AI self-checkout shopping cart

 Inventing The Smart Cart

-“I don’t have an altruistic reason to care about retail, but I really want to put a dent in the universe and I think retail is severely under-innovated” Gao candidly remarked.
+“I don’t have an altruistic reason, but I really want to put a dent in the universe and I think retail is severely under-innovated” Gao candidly remarked.
 Most founders try to spin a “super hero origin story” about why they’re the right person for the job.
 For Gao, chasing autonomous retail is just good business.
 He built his first startup in gaming commerce at age 14.
 The jewelry company he launched at 19 still operates.
 He went on to become an investment banker at Goldman Sachs and JP Morgan but “I always felt like I was more of a startup guy.”

 Caper was actually a pivot from his previous entry to the space called QueueHop that made cashierless apparel security tags that unlocked when you paid.
 But during Y Combinator, he discovered how tough it’d be to scale a product that requires a complete rethinking of a merchant’s operations flow.
 So Gao hoofed it around NYC to talk to 150 merchants and discover what they really wanted.
 The cart was the answer.